RewardGuard/Reward-Guard/README.md

 **Trust Your AI Training**

 RewardGuard is an AI alignment and safety tooling company focused on reinforcement learning systems.
-We provide reward auditing libraries that help developers detect reward hacking, misalignment, and training degradation early in the training process.
+We provide reward auditing libraries that help developers detect reward hacking, misalignment, and training degradation early in the training process automaticly.

 ---